hiroshiban/Mcalibrator2/README.txt

           but to use full functionality of the software (e.g. automatic non-linear RGB video input estimations),
           the toolbox is required.
-  note 2: Mcalibrator2 can not work on MATLAB R2007 or older
+  note 2: Mcalibrator2 can not be launched correctly on MATLAB
-          version as GUI control system Mcalibrator2 adopted is quite different from the conventions of the older MATLAB's one.
+          R2007 or an older version as GUI control system that Mcalibrator2 adopted is quite different from the conventions of the older MATLAB's one.

 [How to launch Mcalibrator2]